"how do you like them apples" meaning in English

 "glosses": [

-"directed jestingly or mockingly at someone who has received surprising information, ridiculing the situation"
+"Question directed jestingly or mockingly at someone who has received surprising information, ridiculing or making light of the situation."

 ],